 Depression is not a natural part of growing old.
 It's a health condition that should

 Depression in older adults, or in anyone, is a serious illness.
 Some groups are at

-it harder to diagnose.
+problem.
+This makes it harder to diagnose.

-Decreased pleasure and interest in previously enjoyed activities
+Less pleasure and interest in previously enjoyed activities

-Decreased energy or concentration
+Less energy or focus